 You can withdraw consent at any point during the process.

 5. After being referred

-After your employer, or GP, makes a referral, a case manager will contact you to conduct a telephone assessment at a convenient time — usually within 2 working days of receipt of referral or 5 working days for face-to-face, if you have requested this.
+After your employer, or GP, makes a referral, a case manager will contact you to conduct a telephone assessment at a convenient time — usually within two working days of receipt of referral or five working days for face-to-face, if you have requested this.

 During the assessment

 The assessment is carried out by health professionals who act as case managers through to the end of the process and are the single point of contact for you and your employer.

 It might be necessary to contact your employer as part of your assessment.
 Before we contact your employer, we will ask for your consent.